Fiserv/exchange/docs/getting-started/getting-started-maintenance-reserves.md

 <!-- theme: info -->
 >**POST** `/maintenance`

-The`AMEND_RESERVE` maintenance type must be used, and `merchant_reference` must be provided to create the case.
+The `AMEND_RESERVE` maintenance type must be used, and `merchant_reference` must be provided to create the case.

 This returns a `maintenance_reference`, unique to this case which can then be updated.

-### Updating the Add Reserve case
+### Updating the Amend Reserve case

 <!-- theme: info -->
 >**POST** `/maintenance`

-Adding the location (outlet) to the sub-merchant is the same as adding the original location (outlet) to an application, and uses the `/boarding/outlet/add` endpoint.
-The application reference required to be used is returned when creating the maintenance case, and the user should specify the `parent_mid` of the location (outlet) like the standard boarding process.
-Typically, this will be the subgroup of the application.
+Using the `maintenance_reference`, the case can then be updated.
+The new settings can be provided.
+The amended case must be updated same level as the original reserve, so if it was previously set on the "Merchant",

 ```json
 {
     "operation": {